Jacob12138xieyuan/cafe-full-stack-website-project/README.md

 3.5. /employees?cafe_id=<cafe_id>: It filter employee by cafe_id
 4. /edit-employee: It renders a form for user to create/edit an employee information with basic validation.

+If first time running, run
+`npm install` in /frontend folder to install packages

 Start frontend server by running
 `npm start` in /frontend folder